ActuallyZach/ComputerScience/README.md

 Check out this for a small project me and my friends made in 4 hours for a competition.

 ## [Oopsie OS](https://github.com/Zxtreme03/ComputerScience/tree/master/OopsieOS)
 Just a project I've been working on.
-It's written in C++ and C. It was written for being compilled on macOS.
+It's written in C++ and C. It was written for being compiled on macOS.
 All it is a mock OS made to try and learn exploiting and other things.

 # How to get into coding
-Pick a language, I recomend the following languages for beginners
+Pick a language, I recommend the following languages for beginners
 1. [Swift](https://developer.apple.com/swift/) --> For iOS development _**You need a mac**_
 2. [Java](https://www.java.com/en/) --> Really just a good starting place for anyone trying to learn
-3. [Python](https://www.python.org) --> It can do really eveything just takes some time
+3. [Python](https://www.python.org) --> It can do really everything just takes some time
 4. [C++/C](https://en.wikipedia.org/wiki/C_(programming_language)) --> These are a little harder to get started with in my opinion but they are still good.

-## What IDE (integrated development enviroment) should I use?
+## What IDE (integrated development environment) should I use?
-I recomend some of the following
+I recommend some of the following
 1. [Xcode](https://developer.apple.com/xcode/) --> Used for iOS development mainly but can be used for other things.
 2. [Atom](https://atom.io) --> This is an all around editor thats good for a lot of things.
 3. [NetBeans](https://netbeans.org) --> This is one of the IDE's I use for Java, it's easy for beginners.
 4. [Eclipse](https://www.eclipse.org) --> Yet another IDE for Java.
 This one is much more popular than NetBeans.
 5. [Visual Studio Code](https://code.visualstudio.com) --> This one is a good C/C++ editor.
+6. [Repl.it](https://repl.it/~) --> This is a really good online IDE, it lets you use tons of different languages.
+It's really good for people who don't want to commit to installing an IDE onto their computer yet.
+I recommend this site for just messing around with different code.

 ## Places to learn
 1. [Learn](https://www.learnpython.org) --> This is a good site to jut get started with.